J. Hillis Miller

 Joseph Hillis Miller Jr. (March 5, 1928 – February 7, 2021) was an American literary critic and scholar who advanced theories of literary deconstruction.
 He was part of the Yale School along with scholars including Paul de Man, Jacques Derrida, and Geoffrey Hartman, who advocated deconstruction as an analytical means by which the relationship between literary text and the associated meaning could be analyzed.
 Through his career, Miller was associated with the Johns Hopkins University, Yale University, and University of California, Irvine, and wrote over 50 books studying a wide range of American and British literature using principles of deconstruction.

 Early life

 Miller was born in Newport News, Virginia, on March 5, 1928, to Nell Martin (née Crizer) and J. Hillis Miller Sr. His mother was a homemaker and his father a Baptist minister who was professor of psychology at the College of William & Mary, and would go on to serve as the president of the University of Florida.

 Miller graduated from Oberlin College (BA summa cum laude, 1948) switching his major of study from Physics to English.
 He moved to Cambridge, Massachusetts, to start his masters at Harvard University.
 During this time, he contracted polio and was noted to have completed his dissertation writing with his left hand, having lost the ability to use his right hand.
-He completed his masters from the university in 1949 and his PhD in 1952.
+He completed his master's degree from the university in 1949 and his PhD in 1952.